-Off-Campus Criminal Activity
+Non-Campus Criminal Activity

-UT Police does not track law enforcement proceedings against students for offenses that occur off campus.
-UT Police only collects the required statistics on crimes that occur at specified non-campus locations as required by the Clery Act.
-Students visiting off-campus student organizations, such as fraternity and sorority houses and other gathering places, should promptly report all crimes to the local police department or county sheriff's office.
+UT Police does not track law enforcement proceedings for offenses that occur off campus.
+UT Police does however collect from area law enforcement agencies the required statistics on crimes that occur at specified non-campus locations as required by the Clery Act for inclusion in the Annual Security Report.
+Students visiting off-campus locations that have not been designated as non-campus locations should promptly report all crimes to the local police department or county sheriff's office.

-In the event that reports of non-campus criminal offenses committed by faculty, staff or students are received by UT Police or a designated campus security authority from an outside law enforcement agency, the reports will be referred for appropriate disciplinary action and/or inclusion into applicable statistics.
+In the event that reports of off-campus criminal offenses committed by workforce members or students are received by UT Police or a designated CSA from an outside law enforcement agency, they may be referred for appropriate disciplinary action.